Goodyear to recall RV tires 19 years after last one was made

 Lawsuits and safety advocates allege that the tires were designed for delivery trucks and not for recreational vehicles that travel at highway speeds.
 They allege that Goodyear kept the problems secret for years by settling cases and getting judges to seal records.

 The tires were made from 1996 to 2003.
-NHTSA received the number of deaths and injuries after court documents were unsealed by an Arizona judge.
-The numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
+The death and injury numbers were revealed in a 2018 information request letter to the Akron, Ohio, company.
 The agency did not specify how many people were killed in crashes involving the tires.

 Documents show that the safety agency sent Goodyear a letter requesting a recall of the 22.5-inch diameter tires on Feb.
 22 of this year, and the company declined the request on March 8.
 But the documents show that Goodyear later agreed to the recall “to address concerns that some of these tires may still be in the marketplace or in use.”